-- 2.15 In considering whether to apply the Code in any person's case, Ofcom must have regard, in particular, to each of the following matters: - 2.15.1 the benefit to the public of the electronic communications network or conduit system by reference to which the Code is to be applied to that person; - 2.15.2 the practicability of the provision of that network or system without the application of the Code; - 2.15.3 the need to encourage the sharing of the use of electronic communications apparatus; - 2.15.4 whether the person in whose case it is proposed to apply the Code will be able to meet liabilities arising as a consequence of the application of the Code in his case and any conduct of his in relation to the matters with which the Code deals. - 2.16 For the purposes of this process, those four factors rank equally with Ofcom's statutory duties under sections 3 and 4 of the Act.
-Where appropriate, outside of those statutory considerations, we will also have regard to any additional factors that, in our opinion, are relevant to the particular application.
+- 2.15 In considering whether to apply the Code in any person's case, Ofcom must have regard, in particular, to each of the following matters19: - 2.15.1 the benefit to the public of the electronic communications network or conduit system by reference to which the Code is to be applied to that person; - 2.15.2 the practicability of the provision of that network or system without the application of the Code; - 2.15.3 the need to encourage the sharing of the use of electronic communications apparatus; - 2.15.4 whether the person in whose case it is proposed to apply the Code will be able to meet liabilities arising as a consequence of the application of the Code in that person's case and any conduct of that person in relation to the matters with which the Code deals. - 2.16 For the purposes of this process, those four factors rank equally with Ofcom's statutory duties under sections 3 and 4 of the Communications Act 2003.20 Where appropriate, outside of those statutory considerations, we will also have regard to any additional factors that, in our opinion, are relevant to the particular application.